sds/overcommit/README.md

 styles and lints.
 However, some hooks only make sense in the context of a given repository.

-At Causes, for example, we have a number of ad hoc Ruby checks that we run against our code to catch common errors.
+At Brigade, for example, we have a number of ad hoc Ruby checks that we run against our code to catch common errors.
 For example, since we use [RSpec](http://rspec.info/), we want to make sure all spec files contain the line `require 'spec_helper'`.